 We believe the benefit of the mechanism by which CT1812 stops the toxic impact of $A\beta$ oligomers on cellular function is further supported by an analysis of the $A\beta$ sequence variant, A673T, which is commonly referred to as the "Icelandic" mutation.
-The A673T mutation is the first variant associated with a mutation in the protein structure of $A\beta$ , first identified through a genomic analysis of the Icelandic population, and is notable in that carriers of the mutation are four-fold less likely to develop AD.
+The A673T mutation is the first variant associated with a mutation in the protein structure of $A\beta$, first identified through a genomic analysis of the Icelandic population.
+Importantly, carriers of the mutation are four-fold less likely to develop AD.
 The A673T mutation, which involves the substitution of the amino acid alanine for threonine at position 673 of the precursor molecule, not only produces fewer $A\beta$ monomers, but our research indicated that the toxic $A\beta$ oligomers generated have four-fold lower affinity for brain cell synapses.
 This reduced binding is evidenced in the results of in vitro experiments, which are presented below.
 Whereas wildtype $A\beta$ oligomer binding is pronounced, the binding of the A673T variant is much lower.

-Binding affinities of wildtype versus mutant Aβ oligomers to synapses (intensity in arbitrary fluorescent units)
+Binding affinities of wildtype versus mutant $A\beta$ oligomers to synapses (intensity in arbitrary fluorescent units)

-Kd (nM) В таха wt Aβ (1 - 42) oligomers Site 1:442 ± 70 $7.98 \times 105 \pm 0.29 \times 105$ A673T mutant A $\beta$ (1 - 42) oligomers Site 1:1,955 $\pm$ 502 $5.98 \times 105 \pm 0.50 \times 105$
+Kd (nM) B max wt A β (1 - 42) oligomers Site $1:442 \pm 70$ $7.98 \times 10^5 \pm 0.29 \times 10^5$ A673T mutant A β (1 - 42) oligomers Site $1:1.955 \pm 502$ $5.98 \times 10^5 \pm 0.50 \times 10^5$

 Kd is a constant used to evaluate and rank the strengths of interactions for ligands and their receptors.
 The smaller the Kd value, the greater the binding affinity.
-Bmax refers to the maximum amount of a ligand that can bind specifically to a receptors.
+Bmax refers to the maximum amount of a ligand that can bind specifically to a receptor.
 Intensity is measured in arbitrary fluorescent units.